Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Case Studies

-When $\phi_j$ is a probability distribution over $\Omega$, Eq. \eqref{eq:single_step_coverage} can be viewed as the probability of detecting the event $j$ if the robot team senses at $\bm{p}(k)$.
-Therefore, $1-h_j(\bm{p}(k))$ is the probability of not detection the event $j$ at time $k$.
+When $\phi_j$ is a probability distribution over $\Omega$, Eq. \eqref{eq:single_step_coverage} yields the probability of detecting the event $j$ if the robot team senses at $\bm{x}(k)$.
+Therefore, $1-h_j(\bm{x}(k))$ is the probability of not detecting event $j$ at time $k$.
 We assume the sensing at each time step is independent.
-The probability of not detection the event $j$ for all $H$ steps is
+The probability of not detecting event $j$ over all $H$ steps is:

-As a result, the detection probability of an event $j$ in the whole planning horizon is $1-\prod_{t=k}^{t={k+H}} 1-h_j(\bm{p}(t))$.
-There are $m$ such events and each is associated with parameter $\theta_j$ describing its priority.
+As a result, the detection probability of an event $j$ over the whole planning horizon is $1-\prod_{t=k}^{t={k+H}} (1-h_j(\bm{x}(t)))$.
+There are $m$ such events, and each is associated with parameter $\theta_j$ describing its priority.
 Overall, the coverage objective for the team and all events over the whole planning horizon can be expressed as: